rubymonsters/ruby-for-beginners/source/10-writing_methods/05-scopes.md

 *Spheres of visibility, like rooms in a house*

-When we talked about variables we mentioned that the most common type of variable is the "local variable", without explaining any further why they are local.
+When we talked about variables we mentioned that the most common type of variables is the "local variable", without explaining any further why they are local.
 Local to what?
 Where?
+We're finally ready to explain that more.

 Since we have now talked about methods, we can also discuss another important
 concept: scopes.